aybruhm/sms-based-reminder-system/docs/article.md

 ## Vonange Account Setup

-To follow along this tutorial, I would strongly advicie that you setup a vonage account.
+To follow along with this tutorial, I would strongly advise that you set up a Vonage account.
 You can start by signing up [here](https://developer.vonage.com/sign-up) and start building with free credit.
-Once you have, kindly grab your API and Secret key at the top of the vonage api [dashboard](https://dashboard.nexmo.com/).
+Once you have, kindly grab your API and Secret key at the top of the Vonage api [dashboard](https://dashboard.nexmo.com/).

 ## Project Setup and Installation

 1).
 Create and Activate The Virtual Environment

-To begin, start by creating a directory, a virtual environment (preferrably pipenv) and activate it:
+To begin, start by creating a directory, a virtual environment (preferably pipenv) and activate it:

 ```bash
 mkdir sms_reminder && cd sms_reminder